Jenna Dewan Cradles Baby Bump In See-Through Lace Dress

 The new photos come just two weeks after Dewan made her baby bump debut while wearing leggings, as previously shared by The Inquisitr.

 With a new baby on the way, Dewan’s life is about to get a lot busier.
 But the soon-to-be mom of two is still not slowing down on the career front.
-The new baby bump photos some amid the announcement that Dewan will host the upcoming TV dancing competition Flirty Dancing.
+The new baby bump photos come amid the announcement that Dewan will host the upcoming TV dancing competition Flirty Dancing.

 According to The Hollywood Reporter, the new reality show is based on a British show that combines elements of Dancing with the Stars with dating shows.
-A rep for Fox told THR that Dewan is the perfect host for the show.
+A rep for FOX told THR that Dewan is the perfect host for the show.

 “Jenna is our dream host,” the network said.
 “She knows all about how powerful connection and chemistry can be on the dance floor.
 So there really is no one better to help guide these singles in their search for love.”

-Flirty Dancing will debut this winter on Fox.
+Flirty Dancing will debut this winter on FOX.
 As for the baby’s debut, Dewan has been mum so far on her due date.